You can restore Oracle data to the same database on the same client from which the database was backed up.

 The Auxiliary path box only appears if you are not restoring all the tablespaces.

-To specify an alternate directory to restore the database or individual table spaces into, do the following:
+To redirect the database or individual table spaces, do the following:

 The Redirect path options dialog box appears.